Nicolii/Nicolii.github.io/WhoTheDevilAreYou/Cards.md

 ---
 layout: page
 title: "Who The Devil Are You?
-Rules"
+Cards"
-permalink: /WhoTheDevilAreYou/Rules
+permalink: /WhoTheDevilAreYou/Cards
 ---

 # Who the Devil Are You?
 Cards